Rimelight-Entertainment/rimelight-web-framework/docs/content/3.components/input-number.md

 ---
 title: InputNumber
-description: Input numerical values with a customizable range.
+description: An input for numerical values with a customizable range.
 category: form
 links:
   - label: NumberField